mattleibow/Hybridisms/Hybridisms.Client.NativeApp/README.md

 - **Resources/**: App resources and assets.
 - **wwwroot/**: Static assets for Blazor components.

-## How It Works
+## How the Hybrid Native Pattern Works
-- Registers both local and remote services for notes and intelligence.
+- **Application Shell**: MAUI provides the native platform capabilities and OS integration
+- **BlazorWebView**: Renders web-based UI inside the native container
+- **Service Layer Switching**: Transparently changes between:
+  - Local SQLite database when offline
+  - Remote API when online
+  - Synchronization when transitioning between states
+- **Component Reuse**: The same Blazor components work in both contexts
+- **Platform Services**: Native-only features are provided through dependency injection

+## Implementing This Pattern in Your Hybrid Apps
+1. Create a MAUI Blazor app with BlazorWebView
+2. Integrate shared component libraries
+3. Implement hybrid services that can switch between local and remote implementations
+4. Include local database and synchronization logic
-- Uses ONNX models for local AI features when available.
+5. Embed ONNX models for offline AI capabilities
-- Supports hybrid operation: works offline and syncs with the cloud when online.

-## Usage
-- Build and run this project to launch the native Hybridisms app.
-- Works on Windows, macOS, Android, and iOS (where supported by .NET MAUI).

 ---
-*This README was generated automatically to describe the structure and purpose of the Hybridisms.Client.NativeApp project as of May 2025.*
+*This README describes the hybrid native techniques demonstrated by the Hybridisms.Client.NativeApp project as of May 2025.*